-Cook 1 cup apricot syrup from DEL MONTE Apricots with 1 tablespoon vellow orange rind cut in fine bits and 1/2 cup sugar for five minutes or until very thick.
+Cook 1 cup apricot syrup from DEL Monte Apricots with 1 tablespoon yellow orange rind cut in fine bits and 1/2 cup sugar for five minutes or until very thick.
 Cool and add juice and pulp of 1 orange.
 Cut in pieces 18 apricot halves and put in 6 cocktail glasses.
 On top of each cocktail arrange half apricots cut in halves. hollow side up, to resemble the petals of a flower.
 Cover with apricotorange syrup and garnish with bits of pistachio nuts or almonds radiating from the center.
-Chill and serve verv cold.
-ALICE BRADLEY
+Chill and serve ALICE BRADLEY very cold.